Financial Institutions

 Brokerage Firms

-Brokerage firms facilitate the buying and selling of securities for investors, acting as intermediaries in financial markets.
-They also provide investment advice and portfolio management services to help clients achieve their financial goals.
-Examples of prominent brokerage firms include Charles Schwab and Fidelity Investments.
+Brokerage firms help in buying and selling of stocks.
+In addition, brokerage firms provide their brokerage clients investment advice as well as portfolio management services for their financial goals.
+Examples of major brokerage firms are Charles Schwab and Fidelity Investments.

 Asset Management Firms